 Career Prep Program FAQ's

-We don’t specifically offer career training.
-Instead we offer a program that matches you with a career that fits your interest and skills.
+After our first step of matching you with a career that fits your interest and skills.
 We then help you map out a plan to get the training you need.
 The plan will include networking with individuals already in that industry, and hopefully identifying a mentor.
-Sometime the plan includes taking an online course (such as a computer programming language) while at the Lab that we can help you complete.
-Sometime the program includes taking an outside training course in conjunction with being at the lab.
-In all cases, it is an achievable plan that will help you reach your goal.
+Sometime the plan includes taking an online course (such as a computer programming language) while at the Lab, that we can help you complete.
+Sometimes the program includes taking an outside training course in conjunction with being at the Lab.
+In all cases, it is an achievable plan that is designed to help you reach your goal with structure and accountability provided by the Lab!

 We have a brief written application so that we can get to know you better.
 Spelling errors and typos are encouraged!
 Bullet points save us reading unnecessary fluff, but fluff if you must...